replicatedhq/help-center/content/docs/ship/assets/asset-types.md

 - Scripts for installing and upgrading your application to a cloud server
 - Private Docker images or `.tar.gz` archives
 - Container orchestration manifests for Kubernetes or Docker Compose
-- Modules for infrastructure automation tools like Chef, Ansible, Salt, or Puppet
+- Modules for infrastructure automation tools like Chef, Ansible, Salt, or Terraform
 - Any web content accessible with a private or public URL

 Documented here are a number of methods Ship provides to facilitating distributing assets to your on-prem customers.